kids encyclopedia robot

 Film career

-Hamilton made her screen debut in the MGM film Another Language (1933) starring Helen Hayes and Robert Montgomery.
-She went on to appear in These Three (1936), Saratoga, You Only Live Once, When's Your Birthday?, Nothing Sacred (all 1937), The Adventures of Tom Sawyer (1938), Mae West's My Little Chickadee (with W. C. Fields, 1940), and The Sin of Harold Diddlebock (with Harold Lloyd, 1947).
-She strove to work as much as possible to support herself and her son; she never put herself under contract to any one studio and priced her services at $1,000 ($20,400 with inflation ) a week.
+Hamilton made her screen debut as Helen Hallam in the MGM film adaptation Another Language (1933) starring Helen Hayes and Robert Montgomery.
+She went on to appear in These Three (1936), Saratoga, You Only Live Once, When's Your Birthday?, Nothing Sacred (all 1937), The Adventures of Tom Sawyer (1938), Mae West's My Little Chickadee (with W. C. Fields, 1940), and The Sin of Harold Diddlebock, with Harold Lloyd, 1947.
+She strove to work as much as possible to support herself and her son.
+She never put herself under contract to any one studio and was paid $1,000 a week ($20,400 in today's money ).

 City Without Men (1943) still 1